aaronksaunders/caching_alloy_restadapter/README.md

         // return the object to be returned collection return models;
     },
-When processing a JSON response from the API that look like  this
+When processing a JSON response from the API that look like this; the `_response` parameter would contain the data.

     {
         "pagination": {